 How do I place a request?

 Log into Interlibrary Loan and Document Delivery using your NetID and password.
 The first time you use this service you will have to register.
 The first time you register you will need to select your processing unit.
-This is the unit that will receive and process your request: Olin Library, Mann Library, the Law Library, Geneva Library or the Veterinary Library.
+This is the unit that will receive and process your request: Olin Library, Mann Library, the Law Library or the Veterinary Library.